csd-was-taken/Webbed-Site/README.md

 * Host some files
 * Add blog section i will use maybe once a year (maybe i'll put reviews there or something)
 * Link to websites of my friends
-* Add a list of media recommendations
+* Add a list of media recommendations (part of the reviews)
 * mirror browser exploits to hack game consoles, because why not
 * RSS feed for when the website updates
+* List of other URLs i own